-During investigation of the charges, the status of the student shall not be altered nor shall his/her right to be present on the campus and to attend classes be suspended except for reasons related to the safety and well-being of students, faculty, staff, or College property, or which relate to or interfere with the orderly operation of the College, as determined by Chief Student Services Officer or designee.
+During investigation of the charges, the status of the student shall not be altered nor shall his/her right to be present on the campus and to attend classes be suspended except for reasons related to the safety and well-being of students, faculty, staff, or College property, or which relate to or interfere with the orderly operation of the College, as determined by the Director of Student Services or designee.

 The student has the right to appeal any disciplinary (as distinct from academic) action to the President solely on the basis of alleged procedural violation(s).
-If a violation is found to have occurred, the President will remand the case to the Chief Student Services Officer or designee for reprocessing.
+If a violation is found to have occurred, the President will remand the case to the Director of Student Services or designee for reprocessing.